 You are limited to a maximum of 10 semesters of CR.
-A registration hold will be placed on your record when you exceed 10 semesters of CR.
-This may be petitioned.
-The petition must include a copy of the Student Plan for Degree Completion.
+A graduate degree progress hold preventing registration will be placed on your record when you exceed 10 semesters of CR.
+This may be petitioned by your advisor following the General Petition Instructions.